iljapanic/mdef/src/reflections/week-04/index.md

 hero: "hero.jpg"
 date: "2018-10-22"
 endDate: "2018-10-28"
-lastUpdated: "2018-10-25"
+lastUpdated: "2018-11-05"
 published: true
 ---

 This week was held in the spirit of soul searching, self-exploration and reflection.
-In the first part of the course we have visited studios of three different ‘hybrid designers’ that have at some point diverged from their original craft to establish a unique profession for themselves.
-In the second half of the week we have worked with [Oscar ???]() on relating our impressions from the visits to our personal strengths/weaknesses and developing our professional vision for the future.
+In the first part of the course, we have visited studios of three different ‘hybrid designers’ that have at some point diverged from their original craft to establish a unique profession for themselves.
+In the second half of the week, we have worked with [Oscar Tomico](http://www.elisava.net/en/center/professorate/oscar-tomico-plasencia) on relating our impressions from the visits to our personal strengths/weaknesses and developing our professional vision for the future.

 ## Gathering inspiration

-I wonder to what extent was the choice of designers a result of a deliberate, carefully planned decision-making or whether it was just one of those lucky synchronistical chain of events.
-In either case, the designers that were chose to share their stories with us were neatly complimenting each other, offering us an insight into different perspectives, approaches and working contexts that when put together formed a holistic framework for thinking about our own professional practice.
+I wonder to what extent was the choice of designers a result of a deliberate, carefully planned decision-making or whether it was just one of those lucky synchronistic chains of seemingly random events.
+In either case, the designers that were chosen to share their stories with us were neatly complimenting each other, offering us an insight into different perspectives, approaches and working contexts that when put together formed a holistic framework for thinking about our own professional practice.

 ### Ariel Guersenzvaig